tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 ## dApp Settings

-> How do we persist the network of a given dapp? (likely preference service - but maybe a new service?).
-Also we’ll probably want > an in-memory store as well to avoid doing a bunch of i/o every time we get rpc requests.

 This should be broken down into 2 pieces: permission and current connection,

 We store these information in services but have a redux slice contain all of these for the UI.